 Every year, the date of the monsoon's arrival is the subject of much speculation.
 Despite numerous predictions by the meteorological department, it's rare that anyone gets it right though!

 - Want to chase the monsoon in India?
-Kovalam, on the most southern tip of Kerala, is one place that receives the first rainfall.
+Kanyakumari in Tamil Nadu, on the southernmost tip of India, receives the first rainfall.
 Stay in a hotel facing the ocean and watch the storm roll in.
-See these 8 Top Kovalam Hotels for All Budgets.
+Nearby Kovalam, in Kerala, is also an excellent place to experience the monsoon's energetic arrival.
+See these 10 Best Kovalam Hotels for All Budgets.

 The monsoon doesn't appear all at once.
 Rather, it builds up over a couple of days of "pre-monsoon showers".
 Its actual arrival is announced by an intense period of heavy rain, booming thunder and plenty of lightening.
 This rain injects an amazing amount of vigor into people, and it's common to see children running about, dancing in the rain, and playing games.
 Even the adults join in because it's so refreshing.